DNXLabs/DMS/README.md

 For today we expect you to be able to create DMS Replication Instance, DMS Endpoints and DMS tasks manually.

-All the infastrucuture needed as a pre requirement to create DMS resources will be created by the cloudformation template below [challenge.yaml](https://raw.githubusercontent.com/maiconrocha/L2H_DMS_event/master/CFN_Templates/challenge.yaml).
+All the infrastructure needed as a pre requirement to create DMS resources will be created by the cloudformation template below

+[challenge.yaml](https://raw.githubusercontent.com/maiconrocha/L2H_DMS_event/master/CFN_Templates/challenge.yaml).

 This cloudformation stack is going to create the following AWS Resources in your account: